yuja/jj/docs/config.md

 ### Commit trailers

-You can configure automatic addition of trailers to commit descriptions using the `commit_trailers` template.
-Trailers defined in this template will only be added if they are not already present in the description.
+You can configure automatic addition of one or more trailers to commit descriptions using the `commit_trailers` template.

+Each line of the template is an individual trailer, usually in `Key: Value` format.

+Trailers defined in this template are deduplicated with the existing
+description: if the entire line of a trailer is already present, it will not be added again.
+To deduplicate based only on the trailer key, use the `trailers.contains_key(key)` method within the template.

 ```toml
 [templates]